 1963 - DANDY TIM (22nd) - Laurie Major (50-1)

 1964 - SEA KNIGHT (15th) - Mr P.Nicholson (66-1) - A fairly useful hunter chaser Sea Knight ran in four Liverpool Foxhunters Chases between 1963 & 1967 winning in both 1963 and 1965.
-However there was a far greater gap in class between the amateur runners and seasoned handicappers than there is today which is perfectly exampled by his performance in the National in 1964.
+However in the sixties there was a far greater gap in class between the amateur runners and seasoned handicappers than there is today which is perfectly exampled by this performance in the National in 1964.
 Last across the Melling Road.....he stayed there.
 Already adrift by the fourth fence he plodded on at his own pace completely oblivious to the horse race going on in front of him.
 By the Anchor Bridge he was over a fence behind, by second Bechers two fences and as the leaders battled it out past the Anchor Bridge second time Sea Knight was clambering over the fence after Valentines.
-Sea Knight was not unique though, watch those wonderful black and white Nationals of the sixties in particular the head-on view at Bechers and the third last and most years you can spot one or more runners miles behind the others.
+Sea Knight was not unique though, watch those wonderful black and white Nationals of the sixties (in particular the head-on view at Bechers and the third last) and most years you can spot one or more runners miles behind the others.
 In those days it was all about completing the course.
 Not sure you would get away with it today though.

 1965 - MOYRATH (14th) - B.Richmond (100-1)